bioinformatics-cdac/GenoVault/README.md

 Genovault Standalone Client is enable to transfer the very large files of the user to the Server.
 To run server downlod the jar file.

-Google Drive link for the Standalone server and client [Click here](https://drive.google.com/drive/folders/1jT7DjxNpL2UbEF2Ds7n2-haJimtQPw9A?usp=sharing)
+Link for the Standalone server and client [Click here](https://drive.google.com/drive/folders/1jT7DjxNpL2UbEF2Ds7n2-haJimtQPw9A?usp=sharing)

 Copy the fdt.jar from the Standalone directory to the destination directory